Parks Make Long Beach: Department of Parks, Recreation and Marine Strategic Plan

 Parks Make Long Beach Video Series

 Parks Make Long Beach is a video series highlighting the people, places, programs, and partnerships that make Long Beach parks.
 The video series was recorded over 2020 and these stories are an effort to preserve and share stories about individuals connection to Long Beach’s parks, beaches, and programs.
 Park stories are captured through recording a video where our community members talk about their cherished memories and stories at our PRM facilities.
-These stories will be shared on PRM’s social media during Parks Make Life Better Month in July 2021 but you can view them here:
+You can view them here:

 Draft Strategic Plan Presentations

-The Draft Strategic Plan will be presented to the Parks and Recreation Commission on June 17, 2021 and will then be presented to the Long Beach City Council on September 2021.
-To participate in these meetings or provide public comments, please visit the links below:
+The Draft Strategic Plan was presented to the Parks and Recreation Commission on June 17, 2021 and presented to the Long Beach City Council on January 18, 2022.